 Massachusetts is the only state where breeding loons were extirpated and have subsequently returned as a sustainable population.
-Common Loons have made a modest comeback since 1975—40 territorial pairs in 2014.
+Common Loons have made a modest comeback since 1975, with 44 territorial pairs observed in 2018.
 However, the population of breeding pairs is primarily limited to Worcester County, located in the center of the state.

 Lead Investigator: Lucas Savoy